‘Be Greedy When Others Are Fearful’: Here Are 2 Underperforming Stocks Warren Buffett May Consider Doubling Down On

 Wall Street legend Warren Buffett has always been a proponent of value investing.
 The Oracle of Omaha’s decades of almost unparalleled success have been built on recognizing when a stock is priced significantly below its inherent worth and then betting big on it.
 Touting the merits of patience and the long-term effect of compounding returns, Buffett is a master of his profession.

 However, even the most successful investors’ portfolios include stocks that go through down periods.
-It’s probably safe to say that during these challenging periods, Buffett, who is known for his sage advice to “be greedy when others are fearful,” might be making plans to increase his holdings if he is convinced a certain stock will eventually recover.
+It’s probably safe to say that during those times, Buffett, who is known for his sage advice to “be greedy when others are fearful,” might be making plans to increase his holdings if he is convinced a certain stock will eventually recover.

 With this in mind, we used TipRanks’ database to pinpoint a pair of equities sitting in Buffett’s portfolio that have been underperforming this year.
 These are not low stakes; true to form, he has multi-billion-dollar holdings in both, and has been a shareholder of each for over 5 years.
 Let’s see what Wall Street’s stock experts make of them right now.